Back to DWU AI Articles

 Bottom Line Up Front

 Airline codeshare and joint venture arrangements allocate inventory risk and revenue differently depending on structure.
 The DOT grants antitrust immunity to enable deeper commercial integration on international routes.
-Active immunized joint ventures as of November 2025 include transatlantic and transpacific partnerships.
-Airport operators should monitor how codeshare and JV relationships affect traffic attribution, service continuity risk, and gate allocation strategy.
+Six active immunized joint ventures as of November 2025 cover transatlantic and transpacific routes.
+Airport operators may wish to monitor how codeshare and JV relationships affect traffic attribution, service continuity risk, and gate allocation strategy.

 What a Codeshare Agreement Is

 A codeshare agreement is a commercial arrangement in which one airline (the marketing carrier) sells tickets under its own designator code on a flight operated by another airline (the operating carrier).
 The passenger books flight "AA 1234" but flies on a British Airways aircraft.
-The term "codeshare" was coined in 1989 by Qantas and American Airlines, with the first codeshare relationship dating to 1967 between Allegheny Airlines (a USAir predecessor) and Hagerstown Commuter.[1]
+The term "codeshare" was coined in 1989 by Qantas and American Airlines, with the first documented codeshare relationship dating to 1967 between Allegheny Airlines (a USAir predecessor) and Hagerstown Commuter, per Department of Transportation historical records.[1]

 DOT requires airlines to obtain a Statement of Authorization under 14 CFR Part 212 before operating codeshare services.[2]
 The FAA must provide a positive safety determination before DOT will approve a codeshare involving a foreign carrier.[3]
 DOT will not approve a codeshare agreement if it "is unable to make a public interest determination regarding the level of safety of the U.S. codeshare service."[2]